clj-kondo/clj-kondo/README.md

 it detects that the number of arguments you passed to `select-keys` is invalid.
 Each time you edit a file, the cache is incrementally updated, so clj-kondo is informed about new functions you just wrote.

+If you want to use a different directory to read and write the cache, use the `--cache-dir` option.
+To disable the cache even if you have a `.clj-kondo` directory, use `--cache false`.

 ## [Configuration](doc/config.md)